ccallebs/personal/_posts/2018-11-25-bringing-graphql-concepts-to-rest.markdown

 Good question.

-I have a rather selfish interest in building a framework offering the above.
-Simply put, I love Ruby and I don't think there's a better language for programmer happiness.
-It's a joy to write and _usually_ a joy to read.
-The testing ecosystem has only a handful of rivals (Elixir/Clojure come to mind).
-However, I can see the writing on the wall.
-JavaScript has a vibrant tooling/framework ecosystem.
-We're content and complacent as Ruby developers.
-Our tools work great, which has prevented us (or me, at least) from continually asking what could be better.
-Although you can still get a _ton_ done with Ruby (and specifically Rails), I'm not sure we're the fastest gun in the west anymore.

-I think something to comparable to Prisma / AppSync would be **major** boon to Ruby adoption.
-It could remind folks about the kind of things Ruby is capable of on the server.
-Who wants to help me build it?
+Plainly put, I don't really think it's necessary.
+I think what folks needed to do all along was explcitly design their schema and build tooling around it.
+I think this would be fairly easy to do in Ruby, and it sounds like good challenge and side project.
+So, who wants to help me build it?